insightsquotient/covid19-publicdata/README.md

 1. Global data and US state & county data is refreshed at different times and different sources.
 Therefore, there is always a discrepancy in data for US in Global and US specific dashboard.
 2. For few countries, the **_recovery data is not provided for each region_**.
 Subsequently the derived data like mortality and survival rates are not presented for these countries.
 The countries are:
     - **Countries:** _United Kingdom, Netherlands, France, Tajikistan_
 3. Data corrections are reported as available and adjusted in source data.
-For example, if cumulative number of cases (in time series data) is lower than yesterday for some adjustment
+For example, if cumulative number of cases (in time series data) is lower than yesterday for some adjustment, it may show as -ve for a day.

 ## Contact Us
 If you have questions about the data or licensing conditions, please [contact us](https://www.insightsquotient.com/contact).